alopez/alopez.github.com/join.md

 Read more about the application process [here](http://www.ed.ac.uk/informatics/postgraduate/apply).

+### When to apply

+I only review applications in winter admissions cycle.
+For a September 2020 start, the application deadline is November 29, 2019.
+The deadline is not hard, but applying by then ensures that the school will consider you for funding, which is crucial since we only make funded offers (unless you have a full outside scholarship; read about self-funding above).

 ### Self-funded students

 If you have full funding from a fellowship that will pay for your tuition and a living stipend, that's great!
 The purpose of your fellowship is to enable you to pursue your intellectual interests, and if we have interests in common, I'm happy to discuss them with you.
-Having a fellowship makes admissions easier because it isn't contingent on funding, but **it is still crucial that we have mutual research interests**.
-If you have a fellowship, but you want me to advise you on a topic that is very far from my interests, I will decline---such an arrangement wouldn't benefit either of us.
+Having a fellowship makes your admission easier because it isn't contingent on funding, but **it is still crucial that  I have capacity to take a new student and that we have mutual research interests**.
+If you have a fellowship, but I am at capacity, or you want me to advise you on a topic that is very far from my interests, I will decline---such an arrangement wouldn't benefit either of us.

 **I do not take self-funded PhD students who pay out of their own pockets.** This